mightyboateng/untostudio-web/README.md

 - Give the variable name of your colors in the tailwind.config.ts file.
 - Select the color from the "default" section in the tailwind.config.ts file.
 - Set the colors in the globals.css file. and start using it.

+## (backend as a service)
+Using the firebase for the backend for the main branch
+- database = firebase
+- auth = firebase

+Using the appwrite for the backend for the appwrite-branch branch
+- database = appwrite
+- auth = appwrite